New Faculty Programs

 Participants must apply to attend a particular offering of the live institute.
 Each live institute is limited to 15 participants.
 Priority consideration will be given to applicants whose courses will run soonest.

-The next live institute will take place March 21 and 23, 2023 from 9:00 am-3:00 pm in person on campus.
-The deadline to apply is March 5, 2023 at 11:59 pm.
+The next live institute will take place March 19 and 21, 2024 from 9:00 am-3:00 pm in DCAL (Baker Library 102).
+The deadline to apply is February 26.
+Applicants will be notified of acceptance decisions within one week of the application deadline."

 Participants have described their CDI experiences this way: